elmabroukmarouane/YoutubeChaineVideos.Client/README.md

 ---

 ### 2. Generate and Export the APK
+1. Go to Project -> Properties -> Android -> Then Select APK -> net8.0-android and select APK
+2. Publish the project
-1. Wait for Android Studio to generate the signed APK file.
+3. Wait for Visual Studio to generate the signed APK file.
-2. The APK file will be saved in the specified output directory, typically `app/release`.
+4. The APK file will be saved in the specified output directory, typically `app/release` or click on Open Folder in the bottom to open the default output of the APK.

 ---